 A key priority for Feeding Britain is to establish, maintain, and support Affordable Food Networks which improve access to affordable nutritious food, alongside wraparound support, for people on low incomes.

-Affordable Food Network models range from citizens’ supermarkets and social supermarkets, to food buses and food clubs, depending on the needs and circumstances of the local area.
+Affordable Food Network models range from citizens’ supermarkets and pantries, to food buses and food clubs, depending on the needs and circumstances of the local area.

 Each variation of the model entails a weekly basket of food and essentials being made available, on a membership basis, for a fraction of what these items would cost in a regular supermarket, so as to help people on low incomes stretch their budget further every week and avoid descending into a crisis situation which triggers the need for emergency support from a food bank.